Quantum black holes as solvents: Entanglement in black hole formation

 Consequently, we should extend the initial quantum description \eqref{eq:U=S+A} to encompass the quantum degrees of freedom of the gravitational field.
 We assume that initially the gravitational field is not appreciably entangled with the other degrees of freedom.
 By linearity of quantum mechanics it then suffices to consider the case when the gravitational field is pure.
 Hence, instead of \eqref{eq:U=S+A} the full initial quantum state before the collapse is

 where $GF$ stands for the gravitational field.
 Now, the local unitary evolution introduced above does not, by assumption, change the entropy of the outside part of the universe $A'$.
-On the other hand, it can contribute to the massive entropy increase in black hole by an interaction that leads to the final state of the entangled entanglement \cite{EntEnt} form:
+On the other hand, it can contribute to the massive entropy increase in a black hole by an interaction that leads to the final state:

-The internal $BH+GF$ entanglement, conditioned at least upon some of the states of the rest of the Universe $A'$, can then be much greater than the one between the joint system $BH+GF$ and rest of the Universe $A'$.
-For an illustration, see Fig.~\ref{fig}.
+States of this type are known in quantum information theory as ``entangled entanglement'' \cite{Zeilinger1996,EntEnt}.
+Contrary to ordinary entanglement which involves one sum over a Hilbert--Schmidt decomposition of a bipartite state, there is now a double sum.
+In consequence the entanglement between any two subsystems is a property, which itself is entangled with the third subsystem.
+In the case at hand the internal $BH+GF$ entanglement, conditioned at least upon some of the states of the rest of the Universe $A'$, can then be much greater than the one between the joint system $BH+GF$ and the rest of the Universe $A'$ -- for an illustration, see Fig.~\ref{fig}.
+Indeed, with